EmaB4r/BAM/README.md

 */
 ```

 ## MISSING
-TODO: implement precompiler .ifdef and .endif like headerguards
-TODO: support for macro definition
 TODO: refactor all instructions that work on more than 1 value on the stack to expect polish notation
+TODO: create an error module as panic replacement for proper error handling